 This 0 - 10V output is available to control the speed of a variable speed boiler pump.
-This feature can be used with primary/ secondary piping only.
-The system sensor MUST be installed.
 The SMART SYSTEM control will vary the speed of this pump in order to maintain a minimum $\Delta T$ across the heat exchanger, as well as prevent high limit lockouts when the flow in the primary loop is extremely low.
 This feature requires that the system supply sensor be installed.
 Connect this output to the 0 - 10V input on the boiler pump speed control.